MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

 ::: moniker range="sc-om-2022"

  Additional view options are available in Alert and State widget.
-For more information see, [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).
+For more information, see [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).

 ::: moniker-end

-1. Create HTML 5 dashboards from multiple browsers without a dependency on Silverlight.
+1. Create HTML5 dashboards from multiple browsers without a dependency on Silverlight.

-2. Visualize monitoring data in HTML 5 dashboards with:
+2. Visualize monitoring data in HTML5 dashboards with:

     - [Alert widget](manage-create-web-dashboard-alerts.md)